Coronavirus: From midnight tonight Dublin will move to Level Three until October 10th -Taoiseach

 Tánaiste Leo Varadkar said that many people do not want to believe it but the Covid-19 was getting serious again.

-Mr Varadkar was the first speaker in a press conference with Taoiseach Micheál Martin, Minister for Transport Eamon Ryan and the Chief Medical Officer Ronan Ryan.
+Mr Varadkar was the first speaker in a press conference with Taoiseach Micheál Martin, Minister for Transport Eamon Ryan and the Chief Medical Officer Ronan Glynn.

 He said the positivity rate had increased to well over 2 per cent and the rate had tripled.